corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/setup/corda-configuration-fields.md

 * `batchSize`
   * The maximum number of transactions processed in a single batch.
 Larger batches are generally processed more efficiently than smaller batches;       however, larger batches may worsen latency.
   * *Default:* 32
-* `batchTimeoutMs`
-  * Configures the amount of time that the notary will wait before processing a batch, even if the batch is not full.
-Smaller values can lead to lower latency but potentially worse throughput as smaller batches might be processed.
-  * *Default:* 200
 * `maxInputStates`
   * The maximum combined number of input states processed in a single batch when finding conflicts.
   * *Default:* 2 000